Antioxidants – What You Need to Know

 If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

-Antioxidants are natural substances that may stop or limit the damage caused by free radicals.
-Your body uses antioxidants to stabilize the free radicals.
+Antioxidants are chemicals that help stop or limit damage caused by free radicals.
+Your body uses antioxidants to balance free radicals.
 This keeps them from causing damage to other cells.
-Antioxidants can protect and reverse the damage caused by oxidation to some extent.
+Antioxidants can protect and reverse some of the damage.
+They also boost your immunity.

 - Vitamin A is found in milk, liver, butter and eggs.